Minnesota Sports Betting: Legal Daily Fantasy Sports Options Available

 Is sports betting legal in Minnesota?

-No. Legislation to legalize sports betting in the Land of 10,000 Lakes fell short in 2024, and no sportsbooks have been awarded sports betting licenses.
+No. Efforts to legalize sports betting in Minnesota have been unsuccessful in 2025, as the state's must recent mobile sports bill failed to advance through the first Minnesota Senate Committee hearing in February, resulting in no sportsbooks being awarded sports betting licenses.
 Key stakeholders, including state legislators and the 11 Indian tribes that control 19 retail casinos, are at odds over any online rollout.

 Senator Jeremy Miller released 'Minnesota Sports Betting Act 2.0' on Jan.
 17, 2024, and introduced the bill during the state's legislative session.
 The bill includes licensing opportunities for Minnesota’s 11 tribal nations to offer both retail and online sports betting, in addition to legal wagering at state horse racing tracks and professional sports stadiums.